matloff/regtools/README.md

 winners.

-Many in the machine learning literature recommend AVA over OVA, on the grounds that there might be linearly separability (in the statistical sense) in pairs but not otherwise.
-My book counters by positing that such a situation could be remedied under OVA by adding quadratic terms to the logit models.
+Many in the machine learning literature recommend AVA over OVA, on the grounds that there might be linear separability (in the statistical sense) in pairs but not otherwise.
+My book counters by noting that such a situation could be remedied under OVA by adding quadratic terms to the logit models.